POLITICS

 Present Chinese government's population policy isn't compatible with the VHEMT perspective for two main reasons: the policy is less than voluntary, and even one child is too many.
 In addition, couples are encouraged to produce one offspring, rather than none.

-To avoid creating an adequate plan to care for the elderly, China's government now allows couples who are both only children to create two offspring.
-These children won't be taking care of too many ancestors as the family pyramid scheme is inverted.
+To avoid creating an adequate plan to care for the elderly, China’s government now allows couples who are both only children to create two offspring.
+These children won’t be taking care of too many ancestors as the family pyramid is inverted.
+Fewer than one third of eligible mothers surveyed in 2009 said they wanted a second child.

-China's coercive family planning of the past 21 years has slowed their increase to 10 million a year, and has prevented their current 1.3 billion from being 300 to 400 million more.
+China’s one-child policy, instituted in 1979, has slowed their increase to 6.6 million a year, and has prevented their current 1.3 billion from being 300 to 400 million more, though much of that could be because couples prefer to stop at one.
 Their goal is to peak at 1.6 billion around 2050.
+Total Fertility Rate is estimated to be between 1.5 and 1.8 in 2008.

-Before we start looking at coercive methods of reducing births, lets first stop demanding reproduction, and start allowing self-determination.
-If reproductive freedom were universal -- if all who wanted to avoid reproducing were able to do so -- growth of human population would be slower.
+Rather than looking at coercive methods of reducing births, let’s first stop coercing procreation and start allowing self-determination.
+If reproductive freedom were universal—if all who wanted to avoid reproducing were able to do so—growth of human population would be slowed by nearly 40%: from 78 million per year to 48 million.
+Research suggests government mandates alone are not enough: personal preferences must also change for long-term success.

-Increasing awareness is also necessary to help everyone realize that the intentional creation of one more of us by anyone anywhere can't be justified: not ecologically, ethically, economically, nor even selfishly.
+Increasing awareness is necessary to help everyone realize that the intentional creation of one more of us by anyone anywhere can’t be justified today—not ecologically, ethically, economically, nor even selfishly.

-A combination of reproductive freedom and responsibility is needed today: freedom to avoid procreation, and responsibility to use that freedom.
+A combination of reproductive freedom and responsibility is needed: freedom to avoid procreation, and responsibility to use that freedom.

 Q: Should human migration be controlled to help Earth's ecosystems?